[Beta] On demand feature view

 import pandas as pd

-# Define a request data source which encodes features / information only
+# Define a request data source for request-time features

 input_request = RequestSource(